BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **OBJECTIVES**

 The Dwarves are fighting to reclaim Moria and rid the lands of the Orc's leader, Azog.
-However, Azog's mission is far simpler â€” to end the line of Durin.
+However, Azog's mission is far simpler — to end the line of Durin.
 The Good player wins if, at the end of any turn, Azog has been slain and there are at least twelve Good models within 6" of the Dimrill Gate.
 The Evil player wins immediately if all of the Good Heroes have been slain.

 **PARTICIPANTS**